act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 ---
 id: akn7bn
-name: iframe with negative tabindex has no interactive elements
+name: Iframe with negative tabindex has no interactive elements
 rule_type: atomic
 description: |
   This rule checks that `iframe` elements with a negative `tabindex` attribute value contain no interactive elements.